INDUSTRY · AUTOMOTIVE INDUSTRY

 Multiple ranges — Automotive businesses

-Base: Normalized EBITDA (market rent, adjusted compensation, CAPEX deducted) · SDE for micro-businesses · Real estate and inventory on top
+Base: Normalized EBITDA (market rent, adjusted compensation, upcoming investment deducted) · SDE for micro-businesses · Real estate and inventory on top

 Franchised dealerships (groups / high volume)